An Overview Of Stress Management

 Unmanaged stress can hurt our well-being and longevity.
 The risk of chronic diseases like diabetes, hypertension, and autoimmune illnesses is increased by persistent stress.

-The possibility of these health problems is decreased, and our chances of enjoying a better and more fulfilling life increase when we proactively manage stress.
+When we proactively manage stress, the possibility of these health problems decreases, and our chances of enjoying a better and more fulfilling life increase.

 7. Strengthened Coping Skills